Frequently Asked Questions (F.A.Q.s)

 What do I need to study to pass a theory test for an NT Learners Licence?

-NT Road User Handbooks are obtainable from Motor Vehicle Registry offices.
+NT Road User Handbooks are obtainable from Motor Vehicle Registry offices or you can download it.

 If you have difficulty with your studies, Zipper's Driving School offers an L's Test Tuition service.